Daily Prayer from the Anglican Prayer Book for Australia

 https://dailyprayeranglicanprayerbookforaustralia.podbean.com

-Welcome to Sunday Holy Eucharist for you at home from the Anglican a prayer book for Australia.
+Welcome to Tuesday evening prayer from the Anglican ‘A prayer book for Australia’.

 We proclaim the Good News of our Lord Jesus Christ: